kathiavf16/fin_app/README.md

 <img src="images/section4.png" width="800" height="400">

 ### V.
 In the last section, I recommend steps to prepare for retirement.
 My suggestion is that saving early is the key, and to prove my point, I embedded a retirement planning calculator for the readers to estimate how invested money can grow over time.
-Honesty, I know this is not the only avenue to wealth, but it was a quick suggestion to bring awareness about saving and investing.
+Honesty, I know this is not the only avenue to wealth, but it was a quick suggestion to bring awareness about the importance of saving and investing.
 In terms of design, I do not like how the embedded chart looks, but I kept it there as a place holder until I come up with a better idea.

 <img src="images/section5.png" width="400" height="400">